 program to the Board of County Commissioners;

-review and approving an annual report to be presented to the Board of County Commissioners.
+review and approve an annual report to be presented to the Board of County Commissioners.

 provide suggestions for local policies and programs to support wasteshed infrastructure and improve coordination between the communities.

 The Council’s charge is to serve in an advisory capacity to Larimer County on solid waste matters, and to be available to Fort Collins, Loveland, Estes Park, Wellington, and any future parties to the IGA, to discuss solid waste management and planning matters.
 It is the purpose of these Bylaws to delineate the authority, responsibilities and inter-relationships of the Parties with respect to the management of solid waste materials in Larimer County.